SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/03-Summary.md

 # Summary

-# In this lesson you learned:
+## In this lesson you learned:

--  What is validation?
+-  What validation is

    - **preventing** incorrect information from reaching the database